 Craig Archer received his Bachelor's in Music Education from K-State in the spring of 2014.
 He is currently the Beginning Band Director at Fort Riley Middle School.
 Craig is also assisting with drumline, percussion ensemble, and the wind ensembles at Junction City High School.
 He is a member of the worship team at University Christian Church in Manhattan and also performs regularly in various jazz, rock and folk bands in the Manhattan area.

 Drew Szczesny (B.A.
-2014) has a position at Starlight Theatre of Kansas City as the Production Management Intern.
-The duties included in this position are assisting in coordinating and managing national tours, Starlight productions, and concerts.
-Activities include: arranging travel for actors and staff, assisting with technical elements of produced shows, being responsible for finding and purchasing equipment and supplies, overseeing expenses and budgets and generating paperwork.
+2014) had a position at Starlight Theatre of Kansas City as the Production Management Intern.
+The duties included in this position were assisting in coordinating and managing national tours, Starlight productions, and concerts.
+Along with KSU alumni Dr. Jeff Hewitt, Brett Eichman, and Ethan Wagoner, he is a founding member of the Kansas City Percussion Collective.

 Dave Roth is a freelance percussionist in New York City.
 Active on the Broadway scene, Dave played A Christmas Story at Madison Square Garden last holiday season.
 Dave also has a wealth of experience as a chamber musician, clinician, and teacher, and is an official Ambassador of the Alzheimer's Association.

 Bryce Craig earned a Bachelor of Music degree from Kansas State University and and Master of Music degree in Music Composition from Central Michigan University.
 Currently, he is a composer, music editor, and audio specialist for C. Alan Publications.